storacha/RFC/rfc/datawherehouse.md

 In case we issue further claims with different query parameters, the service can still look at their date and attempt latest first, without real need to revoke them given the URL will still resolve to the data.

-Also note that we do not really need to do any change in `dag.w3s.link`.
+Also note that we do not really need to do any change in `w3s.link`.
 The service can call content claims and see what are the hints.
 For optimization purpuses we can however check and try them first.

-## Proposal

-Location claims with encoded params seems to be the simplest solution and also puts us into the future direction where write targets may actually have public URLs.
-Therefore, relying on `location claims with encoded params` can solve all the requirements while better position us for future.
-In addition, it is also the easy solution to implement.

 ---